maxfromit/movies-db-viewer/README.md

 ## Project Description

 This project is a movie database viewer built with Nuxt 3.
 It fetches movie data from a JSON server and displays it in a grid layout.
-Users can click on a movie to view its (but not really its) details.
+Users can click on a movie to view its details.

+The project uses `https://my-json-server.typicode.com` to fetch JSON data from the GitHub repository associated with this project.
+So as storing data relies on a third-party service, it could be broken somehow.
+If this happens, I decided not to replace fetched data with data stored locally but to add logic to handle null data.

 ## Features